 It's often easy to forget, but who you vote for locally can impact your life as much as voting for the next Prime Minister – in some ways, even more so!

-Municipal elections in the Town of Yarmouth will decide who your Mayor will be, and your Town Councillors will be.
-They will be the people who will make decisions about how your town is run and how your children are educated, so it is important that you know when and how to exercise your right to vote (School Board Elections will only be for CSAP School Board members eligible to vote for the CSAP board).
+Municipal elections in the Town of Yarmouth will decide who your Mayor and your Town Councillors will be.
+They will be the people who will make decisions about how your town is run, so it is important that you know when and how to exercise your right to vote (School Board Elections will only be for CSAP School Board members eligible to vote for the CSAP board).

 Municipal elections are held in Yarmouth every four years, on the third Saturday in October of a given election year.
 Advance polls are also held – the returning officer will ensure notice of advance poll specifics will be published in a newspaper circulating in the municipality, as well as on the Town's website and social media channels (Facebook).

 Voters may choose to vote electronically via internet or telephone voting methods.
 Disabled persons or persons incapable of voting without assistance can also exercise their democratic muscle with the help of a friend voter who votes on their behalf.
 You can learn more in our Elections By-Law – and watch for notices on our website about upcoming elections.